 At the top, if you have bought the SkyPass, head to the Sky Terrace 428 observatory to get a Panoramic View of the cityscape.
 Otherwise, you can also get a great view of the city right outside the tower.

-The best time to visit the Victoria peak is, of course, either during the early hours of dawn or after dusk.
+The best time to visit Victoria Peak is, of course, either during the early hours of dawn or after dusk.

 Junk Boat Ride

 A very unique and entertaining thing to do in Hong Kong is sailing through one of those classic boats with a large sail you might have seen in pirate movies.
-It’s possible to hire an entire junk boat (for big groups) or joining a group sail on full-day and half-day trips.
-Aqua Luna, for example, is one of the popular Junk Boats in Hong Kong that I cruised with around the Victoria Harbor all the way to Stanley town.
+It’s possible to hire an entire junk boat (for big groups) or join a group sail on full-day and half-day trips.
+Aqua Luna, for example, is one of the popular Junk Boats in Hong Kong that I cruised with around Victoria Harbor all the way to Stanley Town.

 Aqua Luna also offers a few night tours and even a food tour, if you’re interested in something different.

 Since I only booked a single journey from Hong Kong Victoria Harbour to Stanley, I spared a good share of the day exploring the sleepy town of Stanley with beautiful beaches and viewpoints.
 If you’re not taking the cruise (or are taking a night cruise instead) the bus from the Central Station to Stanley is a great option too.
-Just remember to sit on the upper deck and you will be treated with a beautiful coastline along the way.
+Just remember to sit on the upper deck and you will be treated to a beautiful coastline along the way.

-Take a stroll along its Promenade and eat at one of the many street cafes and restaurants or relax at the Stanley beach.
+Take a stroll along its Promenade and eat at one of the many street cafes and restaurants or relax at Stanley beach.

 Since the original charm of visiting Hong Kong for any tourist is exploring the impressive skyline, a walk along the central and western promenade on the island is a must-do during one of the evenings.
 Start your walk from Admiralty station towards the coast and further to the piers.
-A walk in this area can itself conclude your Hong Kong itinerary in simplest form.
+A walk in this area can itself conclude your Hong Kong itinerary in the simplest form.

-Some of the best pictures of Hong Kong skyline that I managed to capture was at Central & Western Promenade only.
+Some of the best pictures of the Hong Kong skyline that I managed to capture were at the Central & Western Promenade only.